 Let’s take a stroll down memory lane and take a closer look at one of Columbus’ most iconic restaurants.

-Tiki mania was all the rage after World War II when American soldiers were returning from the South Pacific in droves.
-Having lived in Hawaii, I can tell you that Tiki Bars are entirely a mainland-made fantasy, but that didn’t stop their popularity.
+The reason for the design choice was simple: Tiki mania was all the rage after World War II when American soldiers were returning from the South Pacific in droves.
+Tiki Bars are entirely a mainland-made fantasy, but that didn’t stop their popularity.

 The essence of tiki bars and restaurants like Kahiki was achieved by blending elements of Asian, Polynesian, and Caribbean cultures to create a “faraway” feeling experience for guests.